pajarorrojo/es-theme-PlayStation-X/README.md

 Hope you enjoy! any suggestion is fully welcomed.

-———— HOW TO CHANGE CUSTOM AVATAR AND USERNAME? ————
+###HOW TO CHANGE CUSTOM AVATAR AND USERNAME?

 The 2 files are located in the root folder.

 - For change the avatar image simply overwrite the PNG file named "custom-avatar.png" (work best with square format)

-- For change the username string, open the file "customm-username.xml" with a text editor and change “username” for the desired nick
+- For change the username string, open the file "customm-username.xml" with a text editor and change "username" for the desired nick

-————  SUPPORTED LANGUAGES ————
+#####SUPPORTED LANGUAGES

 - English (EN) (default for not supported languages)
 - Spanish (ES)